Dental Fillings

 What Does Not Qualify

-• Dental procedures performed purely for cosmetic purposes are not eligible under paragraph 118.2(2)(a), as clarified in the Folio at paragraphs 1.143 to 1.146.
+• Dental procedures performed purely for cosmetic purposes, as clarified in Folio S1-F1-C1 at paragraphs 1.143 to 1.146.
 A filling that is medically necessary to treat decay or restore tooth structure remains eligible regardless of the material chosen.

 Good to Know

-Keep the itemized receipt or statement from your dentist showing the date of service, the procedure performed, and the amount paid.
-If your dentist bills through a dental office or corporation, the expense is still eligible as long as the service was provided by a licensed dentist.
+• Keep the itemized receipt or statement from your dentist showing the date of service, the procedure performed, and the amount paid.

-Common filling materials include amalgam (silver), composite resin (tooth-coloured), glass ionomer, and ceramic.
-The CRA does not restrict eligibility based on the type of filling material, provided the procedure is a dental service performed by a licensed dentist to treat or restore a tooth.
+• The CRA does not restrict eligibility based on the type of filling material (amalgam, composite resin, glass ionomer, or ceramic), provided the procedure is a dental service performed by a licensed dentist to treat or restore a tooth.

 Frequently Asked Questions